-Enrollment in 500/600 level courses in speech-language pathology is restricted to students who have been accepted to one of the graduate programs (traditional or cohort) of the department as unconditionally classified students.
+Enrollment in 500/600 level courses in speech-language pathology is restricted to students who have been accepted to the graduate program of the department as unconditionally classified students.
 Students wishing to be admitted must complete the following procedures:

 1. Students must meet the criteria for acceptance by the University as a graduate student;

-2. Every student (new or continuing) must apply directly to the university through CSU Mentor.
-CSU Mentor applications are processed by the university online at http://www.csumentor.edu/.
+2. Every student (new or continuing) must apply directly to the university through CSU Apply.
+CSU Apply applications are processed by the university online at http:// www.calstate.edu/apply/.
 Original transcripts and GRE scores must be sent directly to the university.
 The department will access these transcripts electronically for department evaluation.
 All materials to the university must be received no later than January 15th;

 3. Students applying to the traditional M.A. program, then must apply to the Department of Speech-Language Pathology for admission to the graduate program using the department application form.
 This form must be filed with the graduate advisor by January 15th for admission in the subsequent fall semester.
 The following supportive materials must be filed with the department admission application:

 NOTE: Minimum Criteria 1) a GPA of 3.5 or better in the last 60 units of coursework, including Speech-Language Pathology coursework; and 2) confirmation of acceptable GPA obtained during the final senior semester.

 Any course deficiencies will be determined by the department graduate committee after consultation with the student and the student's faculty advisor.
 Students applying to the graduate program in Speech-Language Pathology will have completed one of the two prerequisites listed in the next section prior to enrollment in graduate classes.

 1. A bachelor’s degree from an accredited institution with a major in communicative disorders, speech-language pathology, speech and hearing sciences, etc.; or